lexie23c/Hivebets/docs/getting-started/faq.md

 - A deadline

 ### How are markets resolved?
-Markets automatically resolve using **Tellor Oracle**, which fetches real-world market cap data.
+Markets automatically resolve using **Hivebets Oracle**, which fetches real-world market cap data from multiple verified sources.
 If oracle data isn't available, the resolver can manually resolve based on verifiable data.

 ### When can I claim winnings?
 Immediately after the market resolves!
 Click "Claim Winnings" and confirm the transaction.